Center for Thoracic Oncology

 Candidates for treatment with the CyberKnife include patients with early-stage lung cancer or pulmonary metastases.
 It should be reserved for those patients who are deemed not to be surgical candidates because of medical co-morbidities, anatomic considerations or surgical refusals.

 "CyberKnife is an exciting, new therapy that will allow us to more effectively treat non-surgical patients who, before now, had very limited options," said Dr. Ebright.

 Pre-treatment planning typically consists of a single dedicated CT scan.
 Dr. Ebright defines the target lesion and nearby critical structures.
-Working with a team of physicists, Dr. Russo formulates a treatment plan to accomplish the therapeutic goal.
-These treatments are delivered by highly trained radiation therapists, who are overseen by Dr. Ebright and Dr. Russo.
+Working with a team of physicists,

 The most advanced radiosurgery system in the nation

 "At BMC, we are committed to offering state-of-the-art diagnostic and therapeutic modalities for the treatment of lung cancer," Dr. Ebright said.
 "The CyberKnife system at BMC is the most technologically advanced radiosurgery system in the nation."